 Crisp-Topped White Bean and Herb Tart

 A simple yet elegant tart featuring a buttery crust filled with creamy white beans and fresh herbs, baked until golden and crisp.
-This mediterranean-inspired vegetarian (vegetarian) ready in about 75 minutes pairs all-purpose flour, cold unsalted butter, ice water for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 280 calories and feeds 8, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This mediterranean-inspired vegetarian (vegetarian) ready in about 75 minutes layers all-purpose flour, cold unsalted butter, ice water into a dessert worth slowing down for — great for weekend baking, holiday tables, or any time you want a sweet payoff at the end of a meal.
+Each serving lands at about 280 calories and feeds 8, so it slots into a weekend bake or a special-occasion dessert tray.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients